-If your kidneys begin to filter less well as you age, you may be more likely to have complications from certain medications.
+If your kidneys begin to filter less well as you age, you may be more likely to have complications from certain medicines.
 There may be an unsafe buildup of medicines that are removed from your blood by your kidneys.
-Also, your kidneys may be more sensitive to certain medications.
-For example, nonsteroidal anti-inflammatory drugs (NSAIDs) and some antibiotics can cause acute kidney injury in some situations.
+Also, your kidneys may be more sensitive to certain medicines.
+For example, nonsteroidal anti-inflammatory drugs (NSAIDs) and some antibiotics may harm your kidneys in some situations.
 The next time you pick up a prescription or buy an over-the-counter medicine or supplement, ask your pharmacist how the product may affect your kidneys and interact with your other medicines.

 How Kidney Disease Occurs